-My research is currently focusing on two main topics.
+My research is currently focusing on these main topics.

-Spin state transition implications on dynamics:Since the observation by James Badro et al. (2003) of an iron spin state transition in Ferropericlase, there are an increasing number of studies about its implications.
-There was an apparent issue because dynamics and mineral physics studies found a dramatic effect of these electronic transitions while seismologists can't see any discontinuities at the depth given by high pressure experiments.
+Spin state transition, implications on mantle convection:Since the observation by James Badro et al. (2003) of an iron spin state transition in Ferropericlase, there are an increasing number of studies about its implications.
+There was an apparent issue because dynamics and mineral physics studies found a dramatic effect of these electronic transitions while seismologists cannot see any discontinuities at the depth given by high pressure experiments.
 We considered a classical pyrolitic composition and we calculated the effect of Fe2+ spin state transition in Ferropericlase on density.
 The fact to consider a whole mantle composition enabled us to study different compositions.
 In particular to include the Fe partitioning between Perovskite and Ferropericlase that were found to vary importantly with pressure.
 Our calculated density agreed with both PREM density and high pressure and temperature experiments.
-We found no effect on dynamics so we solved the apparent discrepancy between mineral physics and seismological observations.
-However new calculations show that if we associate a viscosity change to the Fe partitioning change then it could be responsible of the 1000km depth discontinuity found by seismologists.
+We found a modest effect on dynamics solving the apparent discrepancy between mineral physics and seismological observations.

 A potential effect of spin state transition is to reduce the stability of LLSVP.
 Yang Li has therefore included my mineralogical models in a set of spherical numerical simulations aiming to investigate the stability of these primitive reservoirs.
 We found (again) a modest effect of spin state transition, since it only slightly reduces the stability of the primitive reservoirs.
 The chemical buoyancy ratio of the primitive material remains the dominant parameter influencing their stability.